-Amos II C Interfaces
+Amos II External Interfaces

-Tore Risch Uppsala Database Laboratory Department of Information Technology Uppsala University Sweden Tore.Risch@it.uu.se 2012-12-19
+Tore Risch Uppsala Database Laboratory Department of Information Technology Uppsala University Sweden Tore.Risch@it.uu.se 2001-01-24 (Latest revision 2012-12-19)

-This report describes the external interfaces between Amos II and the programming languages C/C++.
+This report describes the external interfaces between Amos II and the programming languages C/C++ and Lisp.
 There is also an interface between Amos II and Java documented separately.
 There are two ways to interface Amos II with other programs: Either an external program calls Amos II through the callin interface, or foreign AmosQL functions are defined by external subroutines through the callout interface.
 The combination is also possible where external subroutines call Amos II back through the callin interface.